Last updated: February 2, 2026

 The down fractal is the inverse: a five-candle pattern where the middle candle registers the lowest low, flanked on each side by two candles with higher lows.
 This is often called a bullish fractal.
 For instance, on a GBP/JPY chart, a down fractal highlights a short-term price floor where buying activity previously halted a decline.

-A break below this bullish fractals level suggests that sellers have absorbed that earlier buying interest and are poised to drive prices lower.
+A break below this bullish fractal level suggests that sellers have absorbed that earlier buying interest and are poised to drive prices lower.
 Recognizing these fractals patterns is a key skill.

 It is crucial to understand that the fractal indicator is a reactive tool that confirms past events; it does not predict future ones.
-From my professional experience, the timing of these patterns is the most frequent point of confusion for new traders.
+One of the most common sources of confusion for new traders is the precise timing of when these patterns are confirmed.

 The arrow for a fractal materializes on your chart only after the pattern is fully formed, which is after the close of the fifth candle.
 It confirms a swing point that has already passed; it does not forecast one in the future.
 These patterns are historical markers.